 While law schools care about your GPA and LSAT scores, they don’t require you to study a specific major as a student.
 According to the American Bar Association (ABA), students from almost every academic discipline are admitted to law school.

-According to the ABA, you may choose to major in subjects that are considered to be traditional preparation for law school, such as history, English, philosophy, political science, economics or business.
+According to the ABA, you may choose to major in subjects that are considered to be traditional preparation for law school, such as history, English, philosophy, political science, economics, or business.
 Another option is to focus your undergraduate studies in areas as diverse as art, music, science and mathematics, computer science, engineering, nursing or education, if that’s what appeals to you.

 Law schools want to see that you’ve challenged yourself as an undergraduate student.
 They also may appreciate relevant professional experience that you gained from an internship or job following graduation.

 💡 Quick Tip: Ready to refinance your student loan?
-You could save thousands.
+With SoFi’s no-fees-required loans, you could save thousands.

 How Should You Choose Your Pre-Law Major?